Healthcare of Ontario Pension Plan Trust Fund Acquires Shares of 167,700 Vishay Intertechnology, Inc. (NYSE:VSH)

-Healthcare of Ontario Pension Plan Trust Fund acquired a new stake in Vishay Intertechnology, Inc. (NYSE:VSH) in the second quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor acquired 167,700 shares of the semiconductor company’s stock, valued at approximately $3,782,000.
-Healthcare of Ontario Pension Plan Trust Fund owned 0.12% of Vishay Intertechnology at the end of the most recent reporting period.
+Healthcare of Ontario Pension Plan Trust Fund acquired a new stake in shares of Vishay Intertechnology, Inc. (NYSE:VSH) in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The fund acquired 167,700 shares of the semiconductor company’s stock, valued at approximately $3,782,000.
+Healthcare of Ontario Pension Plan Trust Fund owned about 0.12% of Vishay Intertechnology at the end of the most recent quarter.

-A number of other large investors have also made changes to their positions in the business.
+Other large investors also recently made changes to their positions in the company.
 Harvest Fund Management Co.
-Ltd bought a new position in shares of Vishay Intertechnology during the 1st quarter worth $30,000.
-Eaton Vance Management bought a new position in shares of Vishay Intertechnology during the 1st quarter worth $32,000.
-Banque Cantonale Vaudoise grew its stake in shares of Vishay Intertechnology by 100.0% during the 2nd quarter.
-Banque Cantonale Vaudoise now owns 2,000 shares of the semiconductor company’s stock worth $45,000 after acquiring an additional 1,000 shares during the period.
-O Shaughnessy Asset Management LLC grew its stake in shares of Vishay Intertechnology by 55.0% during the 2nd quarter.
-O Shaughnessy Asset Management LLC now owns 2,603 shares of the semiconductor company’s stock worth $59,000 after acquiring an additional 924 shares during the period.
-Finally, US Bancorp DE grew its stake in shares of Vishay Intertechnology by 22.9% during the 2nd quarter.
-US Bancorp DE now owns 2,773 shares of the semiconductor company’s stock worth $63,000 after acquiring an additional 516 shares during the period.
-Hedge funds and other institutional investors own 85.48% of the company’s stock.
+Ltd purchased a new position in shares of Vishay Intertechnology in the first quarter worth $30,000.
+Eaton Vance Management purchased a new position in shares of Vishay Intertechnology in the first quarter worth $32,000.
+Banque Cantonale Vaudoise raised its stake in shares of Vishay Intertechnology by 100.0% in the second quarter.
+Banque Cantonale Vaudoise now owns 2,000 shares of the semiconductor company’s stock worth $45,000 after purchasing an additional 1,000 shares during the last quarter.
+O Shaughnessy Asset Management LLC raised its stake in shares of Vishay Intertechnology by 55.0% in the second quarter.
+O Shaughnessy Asset Management LLC now owns 2,603 shares of the semiconductor company’s stock worth $59,000 after purchasing an additional 924 shares during the last quarter.
+Finally, US Bancorp DE raised its stake in shares of Vishay Intertechnology by 22.9% in the second quarter.
+US Bancorp DE now owns 2,773 shares of the semiconductor company’s stock worth $63,000 after purchasing an additional 516 shares during the last quarter.
+Institutional investors and hedge funds own 85.48% of the company’s stock.

-VSH has been the subject of several research reports.
-Zacks Investment Research downgraded Vishay Intertechnology from a “buy” rating to a “hold” rating and set a $23.00 price target for the company. in a research note on Friday, July 30th.
-Citigroup cut Vishay Intertechnology from a “buy” rating to a “neutral” rating and set a $21.79 price objective on the stock. in a report on Tuesday, July 27th.

-Vishay Intertechnology (NYSE:VSH) last released its quarterly earnings results on Tuesday, August 10th.
-The semiconductor company reported $0.61 earnings per share for the quarter, beating the consensus estimate of $0.59 by $0.02.
-Vishay Intertechnology had a return on equity of 14.73% and a net margin of 8.15%.
-The firm had revenue of $819.00 million for the quarter, compared to analysts’ expectations of $817.72 million.
-During the same quarter last year, the firm posted $0.18 EPS.
-The company’s revenue was up 40.8% compared to the same quarter last year.
-On average, equities research analysts expect that Vishay Intertechnology, Inc. will post 2.36 EPS for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, September 28th.
-Investors of record on Friday, September 10th were issued a dividend of $0.095 per share.
-The ex-dividend date of this dividend was Thursday, September 9th.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, September 28th.
+Stockholders of record on Friday, September 10th were paid a $0.095 dividend.
 This represents a $0.38 dividend on an annualized basis and a dividend yield of 1.88%.
-Vishay Intertechnology’s dividend payout ratio is 41.30%.
+The ex-dividend date was Thursday, September 9th.
+Vishay Intertechnology’s dividend payout ratio (DPR) is 41.30%.

+Several analysts recently commented on VSH shares.
+Citigroup lowered Vishay Intertechnology from a “buy” rating to a “neutral” rating and set a $21.79 price objective for the company. in a report on Tuesday, July 27th.
+Zacks Investment Research lowered Vishay Intertechnology from a “buy” rating to a “hold” rating and set a $23.00 price target for the company. in a report on Friday, July 30th.

 Vishay Intertechnology, Inc engages in the manufacture and distribution of discrete semiconductors and passive components.
 It operates through the following segments: MOSFET (metal oxide semiconductor field-effect transistor), Diodes, Optoelectronic Components, Resistors, Inductors, and Capacitors.
 The MOSFET segment offers semiconductors which function as solid state switches to control power.